Get

 Training

-Labradors can be very trainable.
+Labradors can be very trainable and generally love food making reward-based training relatively easy.
 However, when they are young and energetic, Silver Labs can be stubborn and difficult to manage.
-Silver Labs will need plenty of exercise, consistent training, and socialization in order to thrive.
-With a strong hand and consistent training,
+Silver Labs will need plenty of exercise, consistent training, and careful socialization in order to thrive.
+It is just as important to remember to exercise their minds daily as well.

 Silver Labs can be obedient and loyal dogs, but they can be willful before the training takes hold.
-Some people might want to opt for training sessions if they get Silver Labs as puppies.
+It is usually best to engage the help of a qualified trainer to help you through the early years.

 Health